Legal cases with fixed pricing, standardized processes, and firm timelines

-Intellectual Property Rights are the legal rights granted to a person for his work that includes his invention, discovery, creative, artistic or literary work or words, phrases and symbols or designs for a fixed duration of time.
+Intellectual Property Rights are legal rights granted to a person for his work that includes his invention of creative designs, literary works, symbols, or phrases for a fixed duration of time.
 Copyright is one of the Intellectual Property Rights.

 What is Copyright?

-Copyright is a right which the law gives to the creator or owner of any literary, dramatic, musical or artistic work and the work of producers in form of cinematograph films and sound recordings.
+Copyright is a right which the law gives to the creator or owner of any literary, dramatic, musical, or artistic work and the work of producers in the form of cinematograph films and sound recordings.

 The owners of the copyright have certain exclusive rights which enable them to use their property without disturbance and to prevent the misuse of their property.
 Copyright comes with a bundle of rights that include rights of reproduction, communication to the public, adaptation, and translation of the work.

-The term ‘copyright’ is not defined in the Copyright Act, 1957 and in general terms, means the “right to copy” which is available only to the owner.
+The term ‘copyright’ is not defined in the Copyright Act, 1957 and in general terms, it means the “right to copy” is available only at the discretion of the owner.
 Originality and not novelty is the key to assign copyright.
 It exists only on expression and not on ideas.

-- Literary work (including computer programmes, tables, and compilations including computer literary databases)
+Literary work (including computer programs, tables, and compilations including computer literary databases)

-- Protects the rights of the authors over their creations, thereby protecting and rewarding their creativity.
+Protects the rights of authors over their creations, thereby protecting and rewarding their creativity.

 A copyright owner is entitled to the following rights-

-- Make any cinematograph film or a record in respect of the work
+Make any cinematograph film or a record of their work

-- Make copies of the work and distribute the work
+Make copies of their work and distribute them

-The term of a copyright in case of literary, dramatic, musical or artistic works is the lifetime of the author plus sixty years while in case of cinematograph films, records, photographs, posthumous publication, works of Government and international agencies the term exists for sixty years from the date of publication.
+The term of copyright in case of literary, dramatic, musical, or artistic works is the lifetime of the author while for cinematograph films, records, photographs, posthumous publication, etc., the term exists for sixty years from the date of publication.
 In case of broadcasting, copyright exists for twenty-five years from the year in which the broadcast was made.

 Use of any copyrighted work without the permission of the owner amounts to copyright infringement.
 Infringement occurs when a person intentionally or unintentionally copies/uses the work of another without credit.
 Infringement is usually classified into two categories- primary infringement and secondary infringement.